 To properly understand what makes a sales page work, let’s take a look at one and break it down.
 Here’s the page we’re going to look at today:

 This example comes from one of our Kajabi Heroes: Kayla Davis, owner of KDAVIS Fitness and creator of the Kōch app.
-She put together a winning sales page using Kajab.
+She put together a winning sales page using Kajabi.
 Let’s take a closer look and unpack exactly why it works:

 - Overall design - The first thing you probably noticed is how well-designed the page is.
 It’s simple and clean, providing all the information you need without being cluttered or overwhelming.